njoy/pybind11-adapter/README.md

 ## Git Subtree

 This repository uses a git subtree for the directory src.
-The remote from which the subtree is made is located at https://github.com/boostorg/hana.git.
-Equivalently, you can use the ssh location at git@github.com:pybind/pybind11.git.
+The remote from which the subtree is made is located at [git@github.com:pybind/pybind11.git]().

 To facilitate updating the subtree when it gets updated upstream, do the following: